morinota/TIL/machine_learning/MLOps/netflix_ABtest_blogs/netflix_blog_part5_trans.md

 https://netflixtechblog.com/building-confidence-in-a-decision-8705834e6fd8
 https://netflixtechblog.com/building-confidence-in-a-decision-8705834e6fd8

-## title タイトル

-Building confidence in a decision
+# Building confidence in a decision

 決断への自信を深める

 This is the fifth post in a multi-part series on how Netflix uses A/B tests to inform decisions and continuously innovate on our products.